Most people don’t search “what is IVF” just to get a definition.

 6. Embryo Transfer or Freezing

-An embryo transfer is a simpler procedure than retrieval, but it may still involve medications, including progesterone injections to support implantation.
+An embryo transfer is generally a simpler procedure than egg retrieval, but it may still involve medications, including progesterone injections to support implantation.

-Some patients move directly into transfer, while others pause and plan for a future cycle.
+Some patients move directly into an embryo transfer, while others pause and plan for a future cycle.

 Is IVF Painful?
 And Why It Feels So Intense